peterforberg/peterforberg.github.io/2cv.md

 **Research Experience**
 **\#** Research Assistant at the [Chicago Center for HIV Elimination](https://hivelimination.uchicago.edu/)
 *Spring 2021 to Present*
 On an interdisciplinary public health team, I work directly with a lead PI to conduct background research on upcoming papers and grants.
-My current work is focused on developing resources to understand the traumatic effects of *transmisogynoir,* the triple marginalization of Black transgender women.
+My current work is focused on (1) developing resources to understand the traumatic effects of *transmisogynoir,* the triple marginalization of Black transgender women; (2) researching the roots of vaccine mis/distrust in Black communities; and (3) summarizing strategies for including marginalized populations in community-driven HIV research.

 **\#** Research Assistant at the University of Chicago [Parrhesia Program](https://college.uchicago.edu/academics/parrhesia-program-public-discourse)
 *Spring 2020 to Present*
 Working under Professor Leila Brammer, I conduct literature reviews and research on freedom of expression and academic freedom as part of the university's newest program on free speech.
 Moving beyond theory, we aim to develop robust, pedagogical frameworks for making constructive discourse a practice, not just an ideal.
+Currently, we're teaching a course centered around the politics of freedom of expression online.

 **\#** Independent Social Sciences Researcher
 *Autumn 2019 to Spring 2021*
 As part of my BA thesis, I conducted mixed-methods research on QAnon, the online conspiracy theory.
-My work involved an in-depth virtual ethnography, semi-structured in-person and virtual interviews, and quantitative/qualitative content analysis, resulting in a multi-year project that tracked the development of the conspiracy theory.
+My work involved an in-depth, multi-sited virtual ethnography, semi-structured in-person and virtual interviews, and quantitative/qualitative content analysis, resulting in a multi-year project that tracked the development of the conspiracy theory.
 An interactive version of my thesis is available [here](https://qquiz.peterforberg.com).

 **\#** Research Assistant at the University of Chicago Department of Sociology
 *Autumn 2019 to December 2020*